Scott Nicolas

-Scott Stephen Nicolas (born August 7, 1960) is an American former professional football linebacker in the National Football League (NFL).
+Scott Stephen Nicolas (born August 7, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL).

-Nicolas played high school football for the Clearwater Tornadoes in Clearwater, Florida, and college football for the University of Miami Hurricanes and then spent six seasons as a linebacker with the NFL's Cleveland Browns from 1982 to 1986 and the Miami Dolphins in 1987.
+Nicolas played high school football for the Clearwater Tornadoes in Clearwater, Florida, and college football for the Miami Hurricanes and then spent six seasons as a linebacker with the NFL's Cleveland Browns from 1982 to 1986 and the Miami Dolphins in 1987.

 Early life

 Nicolas was a 3 sport letterman in football, baseball, and basketball. earned Clearwater high's two most prestigious athletic awards, the Earle Brown Award, and the Best All Around Senior Athlete Award.
 His senior yr he was first-team All-County Honors, All-District, All-Regions, All Suncoast, All-State, and honorable mention All-American.